-The tables below indicate the currencies to which the Company had significant exposure as of 31 December 2023 on its non-trading monetary assets and liabilities and its forecast cash flows.
+The tables below indicate the currencies to which the Company had significant exposure as at 31 December 2024 on its non-trading monetary assets and liabilities and its forecast cash flows.
 The analysis calculated the effect of a reasonably possible movement of the currency rate against the Armenian dram, with all other variables held constant on the income statement (due to the fair value of currency sensitive non-trading monetary assets and liabilities).
 A negative amount in the table reflects a potential net reduction in income statement, while a positive amount reflects a net potential increase.

-In thousand Armenian drams ams 31 December
+Currency 31 31 December 2024

-Currency Change in currency rate in % Effect on profit before tax
+Change in currency rate in % Effect on profit before tax Change in currency rate in % Effect on profit before tax

-USD +5 (2,175)
+USD +5 (3,661) +5 (2,175)

-USD -5 2,175
+USD -5 3,661 -5 (2,175)